Got a burning question?

 No!
 Teams can be all female, all male or mixed.
 However, aligned with expedition racing across the world we are recognising mixed teams and pairs as the premier category.

-You will be on either flat water or class II river; it wouldn't be any fun if we told you before the race.
-There is also a chance of white water.
-You will be using high-quality plastic kayaks.
-Don't turn up your nose - these are great stable little boats.
+You will be on either flat water, lakes, rivers or coastal estuary; it wouldn't be any fun if we told you before the race.
+You will be using high-quality plastic kayaks if you are racing the 12/24 and in the 36hr you can bring your own or hire ours.

 All distances may vary depending on your route choice.
 This is why you need to keep your wits about you and prepare for plenty of decisions throughout the race.
 Sometimes the quickest route on the map may not be the easiest route.
 A leg at night may take twice as long as the same one during the day.